Español

 Simply staying in the shade is one of the best ways to limit your UV exposure.

-Many people believe the UV rays of tanning beds are harmless.
-This is not true.
 Tanning lamps give off UV rays, which can cause long-term skin damage and can contribute to skin cancer.
-Most skin doctors and health organizations recommend not using tanning beds and sun lamps.

-Having a weakened immune system greatly increases the risk of getting MCC, as well as other types of skin cancer.
-In some cases, such as organ transplant, you can't control the things that must be done that weaken (suppress) your immune system.
-But something you can control is being infected with HIV.
+Having a weakened immune system increases the risk of getting Merkel cell cancer, as well as other types of skin cancer.
+The immune system can be weakened by:

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.